 About the Exhibition

-The National Exhibition of Paintings & Sculpture – Modi@20 was a landmark art event that brought together more than 200 eminent and emerging artists from across India.
-The exhibition showcased a diverse spectrum of contemporary artworks, including paintings and sculptures, offering a rich visual experience to art lovers and the general public.
+The National Exhibition of Paintings & Sculpture – Modi@20 was a landmark cultural event that brought together more than 200 eminent and emerging artists from across India.

 Objective